-- The nationalists (later called the Federalists) were led by Hamilton.
-They believed the Articles of Confederation were too weak and sought a much stronger, centralized national government at the expense of state sovereignty.
+- The nationalists (later called the Federalists), led by Hamilton, believed the Articles of Confederation were too weak and sought a much stronger, centralized national government at the expense of state sovereignty.

 - The anti-nationalists (later called the Anti-Federalists, then the Democratic-Republicans) preferred to strengthen the Articles along with guarantees that states’ rights would not be overridden by a national entity.

 The convention exposed sharp differences not only between nationalists and anti-nationalists, but also between farmers and merchants, slaveholders and non-slaveholders, and northerners and southerners.
 Soon it was resolved that the Articles could not address these differences, and thus an entirely new government and constitution would be needed.

 One of the first debates was about how the national legislature would be assembled to make laws.
 Edmund Randolph proposed the “Virginia Plan” whereby a bicameral (i.e., two-chamber) legislature would feature one chamber’s members being elected by the people and one chamber’s members being elected by state assemblies.
 Both chambers would base membership on state population.
 Naturally, delegates from large states like Virginia favored this plan because they would enjoy the most representation.

 In contrast, William Paterson proposed the “New Jersey Plan” whereby a unicameral (i.e., one-chamber) legislature would have the same number of members for each state.
 Naturally, delegates from smaller states like New Jersey favored this plan because they would have equal input in the legislature with the larger states.

 To bring the plans together, Roger Sherman proposed the “Connecticut Compromise” whereby there would be a bicameral legislature:

 - The lower chamber (the House of Representatives) would contain members elected by the people every two years, and membership would be based on state population.